nikhil-dewangan/js-code-youtube/README.md

 A JWT is made up of three parts, separated by dots ('.'):
 1. Header
 2. 2.
 Payload

-monolithic arctitecture
+  manipultaing html with the help of java script monolithic arctitecture
 3. 3.Signature
 4. git init